- Location: Washington DC

 The Washington, D.C., Department of Motor Vehicles (DMV) requires you to obtain a learner's permit before getting a driver's license.
 Any DMV station can administer the written test you need to take to get a learner's permit.
 See below for the steps you need to complete.

-- Fill out an application for a D.C. learner's permit (check "Learner's Permit" under "Transaction Type" on the application).
+- Fill out a DC Driver License or Identification Card Application (Form DMVR-4) for a D.C. learner's permit (check "Learner's Permit" under "Transaction Type" on the application).

 - Provide the required documents:

 - Proof of name and date of birth.
 You must be at least 16 years of age.
 See the DMV's list of valid documents .

 - Notarized parental consent form or letter stating consent, along with a photocopy of your parent's or legal guardian's driver's license or ID card.

 - Proof of Washington, D.C., residency.
 See the DMV's list of appropriate proof.

 - Pass the written knowledge test .
 You can study for it by downloading the D.C.
 Driver's Examination Study Guide, which includes a practice test.
 You can also get this from any DMV location or by calling (202) 737-4404.

 If you need to replace your learner's permit because it was lost or stolen, you can do so online or at any DMV station for a $20 fee.
 The DMV will mail your duplicate learner's permit to the address it has on file.

 To replace your permit online, you need to have the following materials ready: